The Cowardly Lion of Oz: Plot

 Unbeknownst to the Cowardly Lion, he is being hunted by Notta Bit More and Bob Up.
 Accidentally, the three meet each other.
 Concealing their objective from the lion, Notta and Bob resolve to trick him into going to Mudge.

 The three adventurers fall into a trap and are transported to the unexpected and unhappy Island of Un, which floats in the sky.
 The feathery, bird-headed people of Un are all thoroughly “unish“, or negative: unfriendly, unkind, ungrateful, and so on.
 The travellers meet a remarkable bird called Nickadoodle who tells them that if they remain on the isle of Un, they will grow feathers and become bird-like creatures themselves.
 Together, they escape the Island of Un in a flyaboutabus, which is a flying machine fitted with whirling feathered wheels.

 The Cowardly Lion, Notta, and Bob become fast friends, and reveal their secret plans to each other.
 The Cowardly Lion rejects his former plan to eat a brave man, and the travelers separate, the lion making his way to Mudge to appease Mustafa and prevent him from using his magic ring against Notta and Bob.
 Notta and Bob set out for the Emerald City to appeal to Ozma for help.

 The Cowardly Lion encounters Crunch, a stone giant, who joins him.
 Together they reach Mudge, where the giant transforms the Cowardly Lion into a stone statue to keep him company.
 However, Notta, Bob, Ozma, and the Wizard of Oz arrive and reverse the giant's transformation.
 Ozma takes away Mustafa's magic ring and order is restored.

+Reception

+The Charlotte Observer called the book "adventurous, thrilling and very humorous...
+There is never a dull minute in the story."

+Baum biographer Katharine M. Rogers criticizes the book for not having a strong child lead character, as most other Oz books do.
+She writes, "The protagonist of The Cowardly Lion of Oz is an adult clown, not the pallid, passive orphan boy Bob Up."